 Dress up as one of the story characters and tell the story from that character's point of view.
-Your costume might be as simple as a head covering made from a towel or pillowcase that you place on your head with a man's tie for a headband.
-You could also let the children take turns being the characters during a time of review.
+Your costume might be as simple as a veil made from a towel or pillowcase that you place on your head with a man's tie for a headband.
+You could also let the children take turns being the characters for review.
 Click here for instructions for making simple costumes.